$LevyIO

 Forgot to report freelance income.
 If you earned more than $400 in self-employment income and did not report it, you need to amend.
 The IRS receives copies of 1099-NEC forms and will match them against your return.
 Filing an amendment before the IRS contacts you is generally viewed more favorably.

 Missed the Earned Income Tax Credit (EITC).
-Many eligible taxpayers fail to claim the EITC, which can be worth up to $7,830 for 2025 (with three or more qualifying children).
-If you realize you qualified, you can amend up to three years back.
+Many eligible taxpayers fail to claim the EITC, and the maximum amount changes by tax year and number of qualifying children.
+If you realize you qualified, you can generally amend within the refund-claim window.
 Similarly, if you missed the Child Tax Credit, amending could put thousands back in your pocket.

 Changed filing status.
 You may have filed as Single but realize you qualify for Head of Household, which offers a larger standard deduction ($22,500 vs $15,000 for 2026) and more favorable tax brackets.
 Use our Marriage Tax Calculator to compare filing jointly vs separately.